bukharyi/ROS_2_DEV_MANAGER/README.md

 2. Add Python environment support.
 3. Substitute git repo in pkg with git submodule.
 4. `r2b` selected package.
-5. Automatic project creation using template.
-(For now read setup tutorial 3A).
+5. Better automatic project creation using template.
+(For now, read tutorial above)
-6. Automatic install and integration of Gazebo Sim.
+6. Automatic install and integration of the new Gazebo Sim.

 # SUPPORT! :D
  Love this project?
 Consider buying me a coffee to fuel more late-night coding sessions!
 Your support helps keep the innovation going. 🙌